 Old houses settle over time, which can make siding buckle or bulge.
 If you suspect structural damage to your home, your first step should be to call a structural engineer.
 Otherwise, we recommend new home siding.

 It's worth taking the time to 10 and 20 years.
 However, you may notice issues with your vinyl siding right away if it wasn't installed properly.before hiring.
 After all, vinyl siding is an investment in your home that’s meant to last for years.
 If installed correctly and given proper care, vinyl siding should last between

 Inexperienced contractors can damage siding if they nail it too tightly or at an angle.
 An easy way to check your siding is to see if you can slide it a half inch or so horizontally.
 If you're unable to do this, it means the contractor nailed the siding to the fasteners too tightly.

 Vinyl house siding expands and contracts slightly with fluctuating temperatures.
 However, your siding will start to buckle if it's nailed down too tightly.
 You may also notice nails pop to create bulges in exterior siding.

 Our Grand Rapids siding contractors work hard to earn your business by offering a range of home exterior and remodeling services.
-To request a free quote with Renaissance Exteriors & Remodeling, call (616) 446-1248.
+To request a design consultation with Renaissance Exteriors & Remodeling, call (616) 446-1248.